 The failure of an arrester almost always results in a complete short circuit inside its housing.
 In most scenarios, failure occurs due to dielectric breakdown, whereby the internal structure has deteriorated to the point where the arrester is unable to withstand applied voltage, whether normal system voltage, temporary power frequency overvoltage (e.g. following external line faults or switching) or lightning or switching surge overvoltages.
 There are a variety of reasons why an arrester might reach such a state.
-This edited contribution to INMR by industry expert, Michael Comber, reviewed the modes by which most arresters fail.
+This edited past contribution to INMR by industry expert, Michael Comber, reviewed the principal modes by which arresters fail.

 Perhaps the most common cause of arrester failure is moisture entering its interior.
 This implies that the arrester was: